 5.)
 Staple the fabric to the chair.
 It works well to have two people because one person can pull the fabric tight and one person can staple.
 The staples on my chair would not go all the way into the wood, so I had to hammer some of them in all the way.
 Put two staples minimum on each side first and then go back around and add one every few inches.

 Corners are the tricky area.
 You may need to cut away some excess fabric on the corners to get them to lay flat.
 It’s similar to wrapping a package.
 There is no one right way to do it, just keep pulling and folding and staple when you get it into a position you like.

 6.)
 Screw the cushions back into the chair base.
-If your chairs are like mine, the first thing you want to do is label each cushion and base before you start so you attach same cushion to base.
+If your chairs are like mine, the first thing you want to do is label each cushion and base before you start so you attach the right cushion to the right chair base.
 The screw holes in my chairs were in different places from one chair to the next.
 There was no uniformity.
 Full disclosure, I didn’t mark them so there was no way to tell which cushion belonged on which chair frame.